-Preston is a product strategist, innovation lead, and developer advocate.
+Preston is a product strategist, digital experience futurist, and developer advocate.

 About Preston So

-Preston So is a product strategist, innovation lead, developer advocate, researcher, speaker, and author of Decoupled Drupal in Practice (Apress, 2018).
+Preston So is a product strategist, digital experience futurist, developer advocate, researcher, speaker, and author of Decoupled Drupal in Practice (Apress, 2018).

 A globally recognized voice on decoupled Drupal and subject matter expert in areas including the decentralized web and conversational design, Preston is Principal Product Manager at Gatsby, where he works on improving Gatsby’s developer experience, evangelizing its ecosystem, and enabling product development.